 Understanding Common Types of Commercial Litigation

 The advice of a seasoned business-law attorney may allow your company to avoid some disputes altogether.
 But even with the best guidance, you’re likely to face commercial litigation at some point.
 Commercial litigation includes a wide range of cases concerning business transactions.
-Common examples include breach of contract, partnership,
+Common examples include breach of contract, partnership, and employment disputes.

 Breach of Contract